rhobs/configuration/docs/sop/observatorium.md

 ### Steps

-- Check the logs of the Observatorium API and obsctl-reloader pods in the namespace indicated in the alert.
-The logs should contain the more details about the error.
+- For any other status code, check the logs of the Observatorium API and obsctl-reloader pods in the namespace indicated in the alert.
+The logs should contain more details about the error.
 - Ultimately you can check the tenant's rules by checking the PrometheusRule CRs in the namespace indicated in the alert.

 # Observatorium Thanos Alerts